Search results for

 Kaitlyn Cimino / Android Authority

 Anyone shopping for an Apple Watch will immediately face several important decisions.
 Among these is which material you’d like for your new smartwatch.
-The Apple Watch line, including the newest Apple Watch Series 10 and Ultra 2, offers cases in aluminum, stainless steel, and titanium.
+The Apple Watch line offers cases in aluminum, stainless steel, and titanium.
 We break down these options to help you choose the right build for your wrist.

 Hardness and scratch resistance

-An Apple Watch Series 10 face down displays the device's sensors.
+An Apple Watch Series 11 rets face down displaying its sensors.

 Kaitlyn Cimino / Android Authority

-Meanwhile, for its new generation, the company dropped stainless steel builds in favor of titanium.
-Shoppers will only find Apple Watch Series 10 in aluminum and titanium options.
-Titanium is the most durable and lightweight material, and is significantly more expensive (shoppers are looking at a $300 upcharge for the upgrade).
-Like the old stainless steel offerings, titanium models still pack sapphire crystal protection for a more durable display.
+However, when the Series 10 launched, the company dropped stainless steel builds in favor of titanium, so shoppers will only find the Apple Watch Series 10 and new Apple Watch Series 11 in aluminum and titanium options.
+Titanium is the most durable and lightweight material, and as such, is also significantly more expensive (you’re looking at a $300 upcharge for the upgrade).
+Titanium models also pack sapphire crystal protection.

-Intended as rugged devices, the Apple Watch Ultra And Ultra 2 are only available in titanium.
+Intended as rugged devices, the Apple Watch Ultra, Ultra 2, and Ultra 3 are only available in titanium.
 These devices are tested to MIL-STD 810H standards and even feature EN13319 certification.

 Design and finish

 Depending on which build material you choose, Apple’s watches are available in several different finishes.
-However, all base models adhere to the same design and internal specs.
+However, all Series models adhere to the same design and internal specs.
 You will find a back button, digital crown, and large, colorful AMOLED display on devices in either material.
-The Apple Watch Series 10 lineup is available in the following colors:
+The Apple Watch Series 11 lineup is available in the following colors:

 • Jet Black